Death of David Bowie: Other musicians

 The Who honoured Bowie during their concert of 3 March 2016 at New York's Madison Square Garden with images of Bowie and noting "We'll miss our friend, a true icon of music and art, and a brilliant innovator."

+Billy Corgan of the Smashing Pumpkins told Vulture, "When a true star blinks out, the sky looks different and never feels the same.”

+Ozzy Osbourne of Black Sabbath referred to him as, "one of the greats."

+Michael Stipe of R.E.M. wrote, "Right now, it feels as if the solar system is off it’s axis, as if one of our main planetary anchors has lost it’s orbit.
+That said—I am certain that wherever Bowie is now—I want to be there someday."

 Debbie Harry said "Who doesn't love Bowie?
 A visionary artist, musician, actor, a completely renaissance man who has given us a long list of songs like 'Heroes,' 'Rebel Rebel,' 'Young Americans,' 'Diamond Dogs,' 'The Jean Genie,' and some memorable film performances like The Man Who Fell to Earth, Basquiat, Labyrinth, The Hunger.
 I can't say enough things about David Bowie to show how much I love him."

 Paul McCartney, meanwhile, shared a picture of him and Bowie together on Instagram and commented that "David was a great star and I treasure the moments we had together.
 His music played a very strong part in British musical history and I'm proud to think of the huge influence he has had on people all around the world".

 Bruce Springsteen commented "Over here on E Street, we're feeling the great loss of David Bowie.
 David was a visionary artist and an early supporter of our music.
 Always changing and ahead of the curve, he was an artist whose excellence you aspired to.
 He will be sorely missed."
 Bowie had previously recorded cover versions of Springsteen's songs "Growin' Up" and "It's Hard to Be a Saint in the City" early on in Springsteen's career.
 On the opening night of The River Tour 2016 in Pittsburgh on 16 January, Springsteen & the E Street Band opened their encore with a cover of "Rebel Rebel".

 Yoko Ono noted Bowie's friendship with herself and John Lennon, and thanked him for being a "father figure" to her son Sean following Lennon's death.